 Now for the contest.
 But First the Rules.
 Please read over them, they’ll likely answer any questions you have about the giveaway-if not, ask away.

 This giveaway is open to EVERYONE-US and International residents, with the book mailed to the winner by the author.

 Here’s how you can enter to win a free copy of “Protection For Hire.”

 - Simply leave a comment under this post your name and email address.

 - Tell us about a hobby you enjoy.

 BONUS ENTRIES (Leave a Separate Comment for each action you complete stating what you did along with your name and email.)

 The giveaway closes on Friday, Dec.
 23 at 11:59pm.
 Winners will be announced on Saturday, Dec.
 24 at 2p.m.
-Please check back every day through Dec.
-23 for a different giveaway and interviews with authors.

 This post may contain affiliate links.